platformio/platformio-docs/advanced/unit-testing/structure.rst

 ``embedded/stove/test_humidity``, and ``embedded/stove/test_temperature`` tests.
 This allows you to run a group of tests only on the embedded target and route a test result output to the custom Serial/UART interface.
-On the other hand, the ``test_ingradients`` test uses the default Unity configuration provided by PlatformIO.
+On the other hand, the ``test_ingredients`` test uses the default Unity configuration provided by PlatformIO.
 For more details, please check the documentation for the :ref:`unit_testing_frameworks_unity` testing framework.